particle-iot/docs/src/content/quickstart/b-som.md

 If you'd like to use the mobile app setup process, follow the instructions in this section.
 If you want to use USB and command line setup instead, skip to section 4.
 In the future the Particle mobile apps for iOS and Android will be deprecated so you should plan on using Method 2 in the future.

-To begin setting up your B Series SoM, click the button below and follow the onscreen instructions.
+To begin setting up your B-Series SoM, click the button below and follow the onscreen instructions.
 When you've completed set up, continue to Step #4.

 <div  align="center">
 <br />
-<a href="https://setup.particle.io/"  target="_blank" class="button">Set up your B Series SoM</a>
+<a href="https://setup.particle.io/"  target="_blank" class="button">Set up your B-Series SoM</a>
 <br />
 </div>

 {{box op="start" cssClass="boxed warningBox"}}
 **NOTES:**</br>
 1.)
-If you have already set up your B Series SoM, skip to Step #5.<br /><br />
+If you have already set up your B-Series SoM, skip to Step #5.<br /><br />
 2.)
 We recommend setting up the Argon as stanadalone device, not as a part of a mesh network.
 See [mesh deprecation](/reference/discontinued/hardware/mesh/) for more information.

 {{box op="end"}}

 ## 4. Setup using USB (Method 2)

-Instead of using the mobile apps, you can set up your B Series SoM using USB.
+Instead of using the mobile apps, you can set up your B-Series SoM using USB.
 With the SoM Evaluation Board connected by USB to your computer:

 - If you have not installed the [Particle CLI](/getting-started/developer-tools/cli/), do so now.